How to Deal With Teenagers: Connection & Boundary Tips

 Key takeaways

-• Teen brains are still developing, so strong emotions can outpace judgment and self-control.
+- Teen brains are still developing, so strong emotions can run ahead of judgment and self-control.

-• Short, steady moments of connection each day can rebuild trust better than one big talk.
+- Short daily moments of connection often rebuild trust better than one intense talk.

 What adolescent brain development means for behavior (and what it doesn’t)